tensorflow/tfjs-website/docs/tutorials/index.md

 ### Convert Pretrained Models to TensorFlow.js

-Learn how to convert pretrained models from python into TensorFlow.js
+Learn how to convert pretrained models from Python into TensorFlow.js

 <a class="button button-white" href="/js/tutorials/conversion/import_keras">Keras Model</a>
 <a class="button button-white" href="/js/tutorials/conversion/import_saved_model">GraphDef Model</a>